-If a student is dismissed for academic reasons, the student may submit a written appeal to the Academic Council stating the reason for the appeal.
-The Academic Council will make the final determination to either grant or deny the appeal.
+If a student is dismissed for academic reasons, the student may submit a written appeal to the Provost stating the reason for the appeal.
+The Provost, in consultation with the dismissal appeals committee, will make the final determination to either grant or deny the appeal.